simonangel-fong/Note_Tech/Operating_System/ccp/monitoring/monitoring.md

 ---

-## Health Dashboard - Service History
+## `Health Dashboard - Service History` -status of AWS services,rss

 - Shows **all regions, all services** health
 - Shows historical information **for each day**